NCHUNKE-TEMBOH/Administrative-Health-Record-Management-System/docs/DASHBOARD_DESIGN_IMPROVEMENTS.md

 ## 🏆 **CONCLUSION**

-The Hospital Management System dashboards have been transformed from "dull" to **spectacular**.
+The Health Record Management System dashboards have been transformed from "dull" to **spectacular**.
 Each role now enjoys a personalized, vibrant, and highly functional dashboard that not only looks professional but also enhances productivity and user satisfaction.

 **The HMS now features world-class dashboard design that rivals the best healthcare management systems in the industry!** 🌟